Be VIP At VIP Spades

 In teams each player must announce the exact number of Spades they have.
 If a player doesn’t have any, he must bid Nil.
 Again, there are no Blind Nil bids.

 Read more about the most popular game modes in our blog post.

 VIP Spades continues to improve!
 Scheduled releases and new content will continue to amaze you and enhance the quality.

 See the latest news – join us on our community and social pages!
 You will be able to follow the recent changes and upcoming promotions as well as planned features and game modes.

 If you have any questions or suggestions, contact us at: firstname.lastname@example.org.

 Want to play more card games?
 Try our classic French card game – Belote, for free!

-  Experience every cool feature of VIP Spades in our VIP Belote game.
-Compete with a teammate in a thrilling 2 versus 2 gameplay and win the tricks in the race to reach the top of the leaderboard.
+Experience every feature of VIP Spades in our VIP Belote game.
+Compete with a teammate in a thrilling 2 vs 2 gameplay and win the tricks in the race to reach the top of the leaderboard.
 Join thousands of players in one of the biggest Belote communities online.
 Play classic Belote as well as the Coinche mode of the game.

 Recently On Facebook

 For beginner spades players, the jargon alone can send you into a tailspin.
 Not to fear!
 The language of spades is easy to pick up, and before you know it, the craziest phrases will become second nature.
 Until then, our handy guide will steer you in the right direction.